dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/editing-inserting-and-deleting-data/implementing-optimistic-concurrency-vb.md

 uid: web-forms/overview/data-access/editing-inserting-and-deleting-data/implementing-optimistic-concurrency-vb
 title: "Implementing Optimistic Concurrency (VB) | Microsoft Docs"
 author: rick-anderson
 description: "For a web application that allows multiple users to edit data, there is the risk that two users may be editing the same data at the same time.
-In this tutori..." ms.author: riande ms.date: 07/17/2006 ms.assetid: 2646968c-2826-4418-b1d0-62610ed177e3
+In this tutori...
+(VB)" ms.author: riande ms.date: 07/17/2006 ms.assetid: 2646968c-2826-4418-b1d0-62610ed177e3